kean/articles/2021-03-24-concurrency.markdown

 ---
 layout: post
 title: "Concurrency Done Right"
-subtitle: The actor model, and other concurrency models used in Nuke
+subtitle: The actor model and other concurrency patterns used in Nuke
-description: The actor model, and other concurrency models used in Nuke
+description: The actor model and other concurrency patterns used in Nuke
 date: 2021-03-24 10:00:00 -0500
 category: programming
 tags: programming